Free Tool

 CaseParentheticalNarrativeRule

-Journal articles(Garcia & Patel, 2024)Garcia and Patel (2024)DOIs and standard article references are supported.
+Journal articles(Garcia & Patel, 2024)Garcia and Patel (2024)Standard journal references and DOI-based inputs are supported.

-Websites(World Health Organization, 2024)World Health Organization (2024)Useful for webpages, reports, and organization-authored sources.
+Websites(World Health Organization, 2024)World Health Organization (2024)Useful for webpages, reports, and organization-authored materials.

 APA 7th vs 6th edition quick differences

-This generator focuses on APA 7th edition, especially for multiple-author sources.
-The biggest change from APA 6th is the in-text shorthand: 3 or more authors now use et al. immediately.
+This generator focuses on APA 7th edition.
+For multiple authors, the biggest difference from APA 6th is that three or more authors now use et al. immediately in the in-text citation.

-For the detailed rule pages, review et al. rules and reference list formatting.
+For the detailed rule pages, review et al. rules and keep

 FAQ